chili-epfl/chilitags/README.md

    valid conditions, which required to build systems stable even in various, uncontrolled settings.

-Chilitags can be recognized even from low resolution images (markers as narrow as 12 pixels are recognized).
+Chilitags can be recognized even from low resolution images (tags as narrow as 12 pixels are recognized).
 However, they are very sensitive to occlusions: if a border is occluded, the tag will not be detected.